-Forest Gate solar farm is a 49.9 MWP solar farm with storage project in North Wiltshire, developed by Eden Renewables, which was granted planning consent in March 2023.
-Following its expected completion in 2025, 20% of the solar farm will be owned by the local community.
+Forest Gate solar farm is a 49.9 MW solar farm with storage project in North Wiltshire, developed by Eden Renewables, which was granted planning consent in March 2023.
+Following its expected completion in 2025, up to 20% of the solar farm will be owned by the local community.

-From the very early stages of the community consultation for the project, Eden Renewables had extensive discussions with local climate action group Zero Chippenham who were keen to develop local community solar initiatives.
+From the very early stages of consultation for the project, Eden Renewables had extensive discussions with local climate action group Zero Chippenham who were keen to develop local community solar initiatives.
 Working with Bath and West Community Energy, Zero Chippenham set up a new Community Benefit Society, Zero North Wiltshire, to bring forward the community ownership side of the project.

-Zero North Wiltshire will receive a commercial share of the profits, which is expected to generate additional community funds over £2 million over the projects lifetime in addition to Eden's contribution of over £800,000 a year to a community benefit fund.
-This will be used to help ZNW initiatives to reduce fuel poverty and carbon emissions and also ensure the community continues to influence the environmental benefits of the project.
+Zero North Wiltshire and Bath and West Community Energy will share ownership of the community assets and ensure the benefits will be retained within the broader North Wiltshire area, expected to generate additional community funds of over £5 million over the project's lifetime in addition to Eden's contribution of over £800,000 for the project lifetime to a community benefit fund.
+This will be used to help local initiatives to reduce fuel poverty and carbon emissions and also ensure the community continues to influence the environmental benefits of the project.